|ARCA Menards Series |

-Venturini Motorsports (VMS) fielded four Toyota Camry’s: No. 12 Corey Heim, No. 15 Drew Dollar, No. 20 Ryan Repko and No. 25 Michael Self.·
+· Venturini Motorsports (VMS) fielded three Toyota Camry’s for both events: No. 15 Drew Dollar, No. 20 Chandler Smith and No. 25 Michael Self

 Drew Dollar No. 15 Sunbelt Rentals Toyota Camry

 “Unfortunately we had a battery go bad on us at the beginning of the race and we started to lose all power.
 I want to say thank you to all of my Venturini Motorsports crew guys for working so hard during the race to keep our Sunbelt Rentals Camry out on the track.
 Hoping for a better outcome and to be able to battle for the lead next week at Toledo Speedway.”

 Start – 8 Finish – 9 Points – 4th

 Chandler Smith No. 20 JBL Toyota Camry